 Can you grow kiwi in the United States?

-Why can’t you eat the skin of a kiwi?
+Why shouldn’t you eat the skin of a kiwi?

-How long does it take for a kiwi tree to bear fruit?
+How long does it take a kiwi tree to bear fruit?

 What does a Kiwi tree look like?